clyde2020/ML_Portfolio/Satellite_Image_Interpretation/README.md

 **Process data for 6 CNN layer model:** Create flow_from_directory for data into models.

 **Define and execute 6 CNN layer model:** We find a best model of 92.7% accuracy versus the validation data.

+**Evaluate the validation predictions a bit further:**  Reload the best model, flow validation images 1 at a time through the model for predictions, evaluate the accuracy